Stefano Boeri Architetti

 The cascading structure of the building gives the possibility to host a small forest that is going to unfold itself on three terraces at the fourth, sixth and seventh floors.

 Botanist Laura Gatti has selected specifically native species and has worked with the concept of forest and its undergrowth to give every terrace, the tenants can access to through staircases, a protected and inclusive space that it is obtained by placing trees and shrubs on the edges of the terraces.

 Palazzo Verde is going to host in this way 86 trees, 2200 shrubs and perennials for a 428,88 square meters of green surface.

 The whole building has 67 apartments and it is designed according a grid of 5 x 5 meters that determines the volume of the building, with the possibility of having 6 apartments at the building’s heads with a double or triple exposition and private terraces, and the façades’ design that have both balconies and loggias and explore the concept of threshold and the limit between interior and exterior”.

-As a matter of fact, balconies are mantained as exterior spaces, treated with white plaster and a wooden pavement; while loggias are finished with a wooden cladding so that it s possible for the tenants to annexe this space to their unity extending its living surface.
+As a matter of fact, balconies are maintained as exterior spaces, treated with white plaster and a wooden pavement; while loggias are finished with a wooden cladding so that it s possible for the tenants to annex this space to their unity extending its living surface.